sambec/EncodingGiry/README.md

 # 📜 Arthur Giry's Correspondence: Letters from Colleagues and Students Across Europe

 Welcome to this repository, which aims to preserve and showcase the scholarly correspondence received by **Arthur Giry** from his colleagues and former students across Europe.
-This project focuses on the letters sent to Giry as part of his research for his monumental work, **"Manuel de diplomatique"** published in 1894.
+This project focuses on the letters sent to Giry as part of his research for his monumental work, *Manuel de diplomatique* published in 1894.

 ## 📝 Project Overview